shiva0123m/patient-registration-app/README.md

 -- Delete all records
 DELETE FROM patients;

+## Note : If you are using DML command such as update queries and delete queries then result will be reflected after refereshing the page.

 🔁 Syncing Across Tabs
 This app uses the BroadcastChannel API to keep all open browser tabs in sync.
 Registering a patient in one tab will automatically update the list in others.